Grand Blue Dreaming: Other characters

 Iori's little sister, a third-year middle school student who often walks around in an old-fashioned kimono.
 She pretends to show affection to Iori while secretly trying to mold him into taking ownership of their family's ryokan so she will not have to, as she seeks to escape the stringent demands placed upon her by her parents.
-Shiori is unusually cunning and intelligent for her age, able to construct surveillance equipment as well as maintain a facade as a impeccably mannered young girl who dotes on her brother.
-She later develops genuine respect for Iori although she still dismisses him as dim-witted and irresponsible.
+Shiori is unusually cunning and intelligent for her age, able to construct surveillance equipment as well as maintain a facade as an impeccably mannered young girl who dotes on her brother.
+She later develops genuine respect for Iori, although she still dismisses him as dim-witted and irresponsible.